The Narrow Road to the Deep North 3

 Taga Castle, built in 724, was the provincial capital of Mutsu Province and flourished as a cultural, political, and military base for the region until the mid-11th century

-Tsubo no Ishibumi is an ancient monument erected during the Nara period (around the 8th century).
-It records the history of Taga Castle, the surrounding area at the time, and Heijo-kyo, and has been used as a utamakura (poem pillow) in many waka poems.
+The Tsubo-no-Ishibumiis an ancient monument erected during the Nara period (around the 8th century).
+It inscribes the history of Tagajo, the surrounding area at the time, and Heijo-kyo, and has been featured in many waka poems as a poetic place name.

 Tagajo Monument (Pot Monument) <Information>